 Most cat owners love the striking eye colors their own feline friends possess.
 Brilliant greens, icy blues, and golden ambers are just one thing that makes cats stand apart from our canine companions.
-So if your cat has a one eye with a pupil that's a drastically different size than the other eye you will be able to tell right away.
-Most owners will know right away that something is not right, but what could possibly going on?
-What can cause one pupil to be larger than the other?
+So if your cat has one pupil that appears to be a different size than the other pupil you may notice the difference.
+Most owners will know right away that something is not right, but what could possibly be going on?
+What can cause abnormal pupil size?

 What Is Aniscoria?